 Applications are now invited for the following post:

-The Department of Sociology and Social Policy brings together scholars with international research experience and publication record in major outlets in the area of Sociology and Social Policy.
+The Department of Sociology and Social Policy brings together scholars with international research experience and publication records in major outlets in the area of Sociology and Social Policy.
 The Department is a recipient of the University’s Research Excellence Award and Teaching Excellence Awards.
-We offer teaching in Sociology and in Social Policy; and co-host the Health and Social Services Management stream with the Asia Pacific Institute of Ageing Studies.
+We offer teaching in Sociology and in Social Policy; and co-host the Health and Social Services Management Major with the Asia Pacific Institute of Ageing Studies and the Social and Public Policy Studies Major with the Department of Economics.
 The Department hosts an MSocSc Programme in Comparative Social Policy (International) (IMCSP) and has been successful in attracting MPhil and PhD students from around the world as well as Hong Kong PhD Fellows and winning other external competitive grants.
 For more information, applicants are advised to visit the departmental website, UG programme website, IMCSP programme website, and RGC Funding Schemes website.

 The conditions of appointment will be competitive.
 The rank and remuneration will be commensurate with qualifications and experience.
 Fringe benefits include annual leave, medical and dental benefits, mandatory provident fund, gratuity, incoming passage and baggage allowance for the eligible appointee.
-Appointment will normally be made on a fixed-term contract of up to three years.
+The appointment will normally be made on a fixed-term contract of up to three years

 Application Procedure (online application only)

 Please click "Apply Now" to submit your application.
 Applicants shall provide names and contact information of at least three referees to whom applicants’ consent has been given for their providing references.
 Personal data collected will be used for recruitment purposes only.

 We are an equal opportunities employer.
 The review of applications will start from February 2021 and will continue until the post is filled.
 Qualified candidates are advised to submit their applications early for consideration.